steverusso/bigtech.fail/doc/README.md

 Events will contain a date, a title, a summary, any Profiles that were involved, and links to source material.

+### Contexts

+Sometimes, there are many Events that occur due to a larger situation that might not even be related to BigTech at all.
+For example, after the Kyle Rittenhouse self-defense shooting in Kenosha, WI, several BigTech corporations suspended and banned many users, not just one or two.
+A Context will primarily provide background information on the bigger picture, but it will also group together all related Events.

 ### AltTech

 An AltTech profile is information about an alternative tech platform.